 On that note, subplots are where you can carve out some space to reveal the personality and life experiences of your cast.
 Where the character goals and arcs of your non-protagonists get to spread their wings and take flight.
 They are invaluable tools for adding contrast to your main plot as well, allowing you to alter the pacing and emotional overtone of the story without interfering with the main progression of rising tension.

 In short, subplots more than matter, they are a critical tool that no successful author can afford to ignore.
-The better you become at crafting them and weaving them into your overall tale, the more engaging your novel will become.
+The better you become at crafting vibrant subplots and weaving them into your overall tale, the more engaging your novel will become.

 As with several other constructs, I like to divide my subplots into the categories of major and minor.
 Major subplots should be structured in a manner similar to the main plotline, in that there should be a hook, goal, and a primary conflict, followed by a series of progressive scenes that eventually lead to a climax and resolution sometime before the end of the book.
-These subplots should have significant effects on the characters involved in them, often corresponding to their individual character arcs.
+These subplots should feature significant consequences and outcomes for the characters involved in them, often corresponding to their individual character arcs.
 A major subplot might be resolved over the course of a single scene, but they are more commonly spread out over the course of the story.

 Minor subplots on the other hand, are included more for texture and flavor than to directly change the trajectory of the narrative.
 They can take the form of minor mysteries to be resolved later, but are often complete in the scene or chapter they first appear in.